Spyderisk/system-modeller-deployment/README.md

 # Prerequisites

-[Docker](https://www.docker.com/) is required to orchestrate the containers.
-Docker is available on various host operating systems, but we recommend using some form of Linux.
-For example, on Debian or Ubuntu type `sudo apt install docker`.
+Docker is required for containerisation, and Docker Compose V2 is used to orchestrate the Spyderisk containers.
+Both tools are available on various host operating systems, but we recommend using some from Linux-based OS.
+For example, to install Docker and Docker Compose on Debian or Ubuntu, type `sudo apt install docker.io docker-compose-v2`.

 If you do use Windows Desktop, install the closed-source [Docker Desktop](https://www.docker.com/products/docker-desktop/) making sure you